I did an interview for the 'Guest Hustle' Zero to Grow publication about how I'm sharing UnMarkDocs with the world. Here's what was published:

 What is UnMarkDocs and how did you come up with the idea?

 UnMarkDocs is a SaaS solution that allows you to create beautiful pages rendered from your GitHub-hosted documentation.
-It uses UnMarkDocs Flavoured Markdown, a Markdown flavour that provides extensions like embedding or alerts.
+It uses UnMarkDocs Flavoured Markdown, a Markdown flavor that provides extensions like embedding or alerts.
 I was inspired by sites like The Laravel Documentation or Spatie's Documentation, which render their content from GitHub repositories.

 Initially, I wasn't building a SaaS app, I was just testing my design skills by designing a documentation site.
 Then, I found an interesting library that allowed you to parse Markdown to HTML and provided a way to extend it.
 After I got this working, I decided I wanted to use it in my own projects, so I made it sync with GitHub, and then I decided it'd be nice if other people could use it too.